 Below is a diagram of a what the cloth might look like close up:

 Like most of Pierce Brosnan’s suits from Brioni, this one has a 3-button front.
 Brioni tailors a distinctive built-up shoulder line that is flattering to Brosnan’s physique.
 However, the jackets were always cut very loose through the body and don’t mesh well with the slimmer trouser leg.
-This jacket has straight, flapped pockets, double vents and 4-button cuffs, and the flat front trousers are belted and finished with turn-ups.
+This jacket has straight, flapped pockets, double vents and 4-button cuffs, and the darted front trousers are belted and finished with turn-ups.
 The shirt is white with a spread collar and double cuffs.
 Bond’s shoes are black monks, which will be the topic of the next article.